Aveglia/vAMPirus/docs/HelpDocumentation.md

 3. Replaced the used of MAFFT with muscle v5 (Edgar 2021) for more accurate virus gene alignments (see https://www.biorxiv.org/content/10.1101/2021.06.20.449169v1.full).

-4. Adding multiple primer pair removal to deal with multiplexed amplicon libraries.
+4. Added multiple primer pair removal to deal with multiplexed amplicon libraries.

+5. ASV filtering - you can now provide a "filter" and "keep" database to remove certain sequences from the analysis

-5. Reduced redundancy of processes and the volume of generated result files per full run (Example - read processing only done once if running DataCheck then Analyze).
+6. Reduced redundancy of processes and the volume of generated result files per full run (Example - read processing only done once if running DataCheck then Analyze).

 ## Who to cite